FreshGandalf-y/desklab/README.md

 ## how to set ub your database?

-database funktion dosn´t work yet, so i do not have a .config
+database-function don´t work yet, so i do not have a .config

 ## websocket?